AC2005/STAT-4830-poker/final_slides.md

 ## **What part of the project workflow was easier than expected?
 Harder?**

 ### **Easier**
-- Implementing basic reinforcement learning algorithms using **unsloth** directly within Colab.
+- Implementing basic reinforcement learning algorithms using **unsloth** directly within Colab

 ### **Harder**
-- Debugging and tuning reinforcement learning models to converge effectively in self-play scenarios.
+- Debugging and tuning reinforcement learning models to converge effectively in self-play scenarios
+- Converting PyPokerEngine outputs into prompts and labels for our self-play training

 ---

-## **How the project evolved**
+## **How The Project Evolved**

 - Trained initial model using **GRPO** and attempted self-play reinforcement learning with **PPO** to generate initial neural layers.
 - **Challenge**: Model wasn't converging.